 How do you develop cryptosporidiosis?

 As a living thing (organism) that lives in, or on another organism (a parasite), cryptosporidium passes out in the stools (faeces) of infected humans and animals.
-It can then be found in soil, water, food, or on surfaces that have been contaminated with the infected faeces.
+It can then be found in soil, water, and food, or on surfaces that have been contaminated with the infected faeces.

 Human-to-human transmission of infection is possible - for example, by not washing your hands after changing the nappy of an infected child and then putting your hands in your mouth.
 Outbreaks can occur within a household or, for example, within nurseries.
 Animal-to-human transmission is also possible.
 This is commonly through contact with infected animals in farms or zoos or through contact with infected animal dung.